-The Item Listing Area appears on the right side of the Main Window.
-The items appearing in the listing vary depending on the Tab that you select.
-Certain items appearing in listings have "plus" or
+The ITEM LISTING AREA appears on the right side of the MAIN WINDOW.
+The items appearing in the listing vary depending on the TAB that you select.
+Certain items appearing in listings have "plus"

+Retracted List 1

+Thickness Tickness Total

+📃 🕀 Concrete

-Retracted List Expanded List Thickness Soil Concrete Thickness Thick1 Thick2
+Expanded List

+Thickness

+- Thick1

+Thick2

-"minus" signs indicating that the list is expandable or retractable, respectively.
-All first-level items, such as Thickness, Soil, Concrete, etc. are expanded by default for easy access to the defined sub-items.
+or "minus" signs indicating that the list is expandable or retractable, respectively.
+All first-level items, such as Thickness, Soil, Concrete, etc., are expanded by default for easy access to the defined sub-items.